ibm-cloud-docs/Registry/registry_notices_billing.md

 Starting 1 February 2022, {{site.data.keyword.registrylong}} will bill for the storage that is used by untagged images.
 {: shortdesc}

+The original announcement was published on 2 November 2021.
+{: note}

 ## What are untagged images?
 {: #registry_notices_billing_untagged_image}